-England booked their place at next summer’s European Championships with a thumping 7-0 win over Montenegro on Thursday.
-Gareth Southgate’s side will now play in Group D, and they could be joined by Scotland, should they also make it through.
-Steve Clarke’s men can still qualify through a play-off system after topping their Nations League C group, meaning they could end up facing the Three Lions at a major tournament for the first time in 24 years.
+Scotland booked their place at next summer’s European Championships with a penalty shootout win in Serbia on Thursday night.
+After Scotland’s famous victory, they will now join Gareth Southgate’s England side in Group D. Steve Clarke’s men ended decades of misery for Scotland supporters by qualifying through the play-off system after topping their Nations League C group.
+This summer, they will face the Three Lions at a major tournament for the first time in 25 years.
 There have been plenty of memorable matches between the two countries, so we’ve had a look at some of the best.

 1928: England 1-5 Scotland